Japanese Interpreters / Japanese Interpreting Services in Japan

 TJC Global’s professional Japanese interpreters can assist you in cities and towns all over Japan and across the rest of the world.

 The Japanese archipelago is divided into eight major regions known as KantÅ, Kansai, Hokkaido, ChÅ«bu, Tohoku, ChÅ«goku, Shikoku and Kyushu (incl.
 Okinawa).
 These areas are subdivided into a total of 47 prefectures (éƒ½é“åºœçœŒ TodÅfuken).
-43 of these are prefectures (çœŒ ken) proper; two, Osaka and Kyoto, are urban prefectures (åºœ fu); Hokkaido is a “territory” (é“ dÅ) and Tokyo is a “metropolis” (éƒ½ to).
+Among these, 43 are proper prefectures (çœŒ ken) and 2 of them, Osaka and Kyoto, are urban prefectures (åºœ fu).
+The remaining 2 are Hokkaido, which is a “territory” (é“ dÅ) and Tokyo, which is a “metropolis” (éƒ½ to).
 TJC Global’s network of professional interpreters spans all eight of these major regions of Japan.

 All our Japanese linguists are highly trained experts who understand the nuances and complexities of the Japanese as well as the other languages they work with.

 We believe interpreting excellence should go hand in hand with an in-depth knowledge of the subject matter and, for this reason, we always endeavour to provide Japanese interpreters with a background or qualification in the given field.
 Their command of subject-related, often technical, terminology, procedure and the wider context ensures language support of the highest quality whatever the nature of your enquiry.

 In addition to being gifted linguists, our Japanese interpreters are also informed of the local business etiquette, professional conduct and the corporate rules.
 Their familiarity with the subtle cultural nuances and terminology, ensures fluent and precise communication between parties, which is, in turn, essential to our clients’ success.